Chișinău: Media

 The majority of Moldova's media industry is based in Chișinău.
 There are almost 30 FM-radio stations and 10 TV-channels broadcasting in Chișinău.
 The first radio station in Chișinău, Radio Basarabia, was launched by the Romanian Radio Broadcasting Company on 8 October 1939, when the religious service was broadcast on air from the Nativity Cathedral.
-The first TV station in the city, Moldova 1, was launched on 30 April 1958, while Nicolae Lupan was serving as the redactor-in-chief of TeleRadio-Moldova.
+The first TV station in the city, Moldova 1, was launched on 30 April 1958, while Nicolae Lupan was serving as the redactor-in-chief of Teleradio-Moldova.

 The state national broadcaster in the country is the state-owned Moldova 1, which has its head office in the city.
-The broadcasts of TeleradioMoldova have been criticised by the Independent Journalism Center as showing 'bias' towards the authorities.
+The broadcasts of Teleradio-Moldova have been criticised by the Independent Journalism Center as showing 'bias' towards the authorities.

-Other TV channels based in Chișinău are Pro TV Chișinău, PRIME, Jurnal TV, Publika TV, CTC, DTV, Euro TV, TV8, etc. In addition to television, most Moldovan radio and newspaper companies have their headquarters in the city.
+Other TV channels based in Chișinău are TV8, Jurnal TV, ProTV Chișinău, Prime, Publika TV, CTC, DTV, Euro TV etc. In addition to television, most Moldovan radio and newspaper companies have their headquarters in the city.
 Broadcasters include the national radio Vocea Basarabiei, Prime FM, BBC Moldova, Radio Europa Libera, Kiss FM Chișinău, Pro FM Chișinău, Radio 21, Fresh FM, Radio Nova, Russkoye Radio, Hit FM Moldova, and many others.

-The biggest broadcasters are SunTV, StarNet (IPTV), Moldtelecom (IPTV), Satellit, and Zebra TV.
-In 2007, SunTV and Zebra launched digital TV cable networks.
+The biggest broadcasters are StarNet (IPTV), Moldtelecom (IPTV), Sun TV, Satellit, and Zebra TV.
+In 2007, Sun TV and Zebra launched digital TV cable networks.